Kathleen Hindle

-Kathleen Josephine Hindle (born 5 October 1948), née Patterson, is a Scottish chess player.
+Kathleen Josephine Hindle (5 October 1948 – 22 February 2025), née Patterson, was a Scottish chess player.
 She twice shared first place in the Scottish Women's Chess Championships.

 Biography

 From the end of 1960s to the begin of 1980s, Kathleen Hindle was one of Scotland's strongest female chess players.
 She twice won Glasgow Girls' Chess Championships (1965, 1966).
-In 1966, in Dundee she won first Scottish Girls' Chess Championship, bet year later she won British Under-18 Girls' Chess Championship.
+In 1966, in Dundee she won the Scottish Girls' Chess Championship, and a year later the British Under-18 Girls' Chess Championship.
 Kathleen Hindle twice shared 1st place the Scottish Women's Chess Championships: 1975 (with Muriel Leask) and 1979.

 Kathleen Hindle played for Scotland in the Women's Chess Olympiads: